ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 When the Registration Processor finds an error in the packet such as registration failure (incorrect or duplicate demographic and biometric information), the status of the packet is marked as Re-register.
 After receiving a status as Re-register, a supervisor then informs an individual to re-visit the registration center to re-register the application.
 Refer below for the process:

 1. A supervisor can view the packets whose status has been received from the processor as ‘Re-register’.
-1. The system displays the list of registration IDs that have been flagged as ‘re-register’ during packet status sync from the processor.
+1. The system displays the list of Registration IDs that have been flagged as ‘re-register’ during packet status sync from the processor.
-1. The supervisor can see the registration details (the acknowledgement slip) for registration ID\s
+1. The supervisor can see the registration details (the acknowledgement slip) for Registration ID\s
 1. Supervisor informs the individual by phone, email, physical mail, or physical visit to re-register.
 This is an offline process.
 1. Supervisor also records it in the system that he has ‘Informed’ the individual
    * If unable to contact the individual, the supervisor records it as ‘Can’t inform'.